 His work is beautiful and surprising as he presents a different way of looking at the actions of nature.

-Image: Mervyn JEFFERSON, Extremities, Polymer paint on canvas, 2010 (detail)
+Image: Mervyn JEFFERSON, Extremities 2010.
+Polymer paint on canvas.
+Courtesy of the artist.

 26 August–16 September

 The Creative Generation Excellence Awards in Visual Art and Design recognises and promotes excellence in senior visual arts education throughout Queensland’s state and non-state schools.

 This program has been conducted annually since 1990 and has helped raise community awareness about the degree of sophistication in concepts, diversity of technical competence, and the high standard of arts education in Queensland secondary schools.

 This exhibition presents the artwork of senior high school art students from the Sunshine Coast Region.

 The exhibition is presented in association with the Queensland Government, Department of Education and Training.

 Image: Visitor at the Creative Generation, Sunshine Coast region exhibition 2009

 A Touring exhibition from Museums and Gallery Services Queensland and held in association with the Caloundra Regional Art Gallery.